untillpro/scm4j/scm4j-vcs-test/README.md

 - Create VCSAbstractTest subclass within test package
 - Override `setUp()` method
 	- Call `super.setUp()`
-	- Create all neccessary data, test repositories and so on
+	- Create all necessary data, test repositories and so on
 	- Note that `vcs` instance is already created within `super.setUp()`
-- Create @After method if neccessary
+- Create @After method if necessary
 - Use `mockedVCSRepo` as `IVCSRepositoryWorkspace` parameter passed to VCS constructor.
 VCS implementation must use this `IVCSRepositoryWorkspace` for obtaining LWC.
 Also this instance will be tested for method calling using Mockito partial mocking by VCSAbstractTest
 - `mockedLWC` returns each time as a result of `mockedVCSRepo.getLockedWoringCopy()` call.
-If neccessary it could be used for additional testing.
+If necessary it could be used for additional testing.
 See `setMakeFailureOnVCSReset()` in [pk-vcs-git](https://github.com/ProjectKaiser/pk-vcs-git)
 - `getVCS(...)` method must return IVCS implementation which will be tested.
 Also this IVCS implementation must use provided `mockedVCSRepo`
 ```java
     @Override